mrburrito/reinvent-sessions/README.md

 This script parses the HTML for AWS re:Invent's schedule pages and exports the discovered events to iCal (.ics) format.

+It generates one `.ics` file for each type of session (e.g. Builders Sessions, Workshops, etc.) and an `all-sessions.ics` file with all sessions combined.

 Steps to use:

 1. Go to your AWS re:Invent [interests](https://www.portal.reinvent.awsevents.com/connect/interests.ww)